-We add to this narrative by providing micro-level evidence that "formative experiences" with an economic activity shape individual behavior for decades to come.
-We document two striking facts: commuters in the United States who experience a positive shock to the price of gasoline while coming of driving age-and thus first experiencing driving-are less likely to drive to work in a private automobile decades later in life.
-If they do drive, they drive substantially less.
-In many economic models, such path-dependent behavior appears as individual preference heterogeneity.
+Where do idiosyncratic preferences come from?
+A growing literature in economics argues that experiences exert a significant influence on preferences (Bronnenberg, Dubé, and Gentzkow 2012; Malmendier and Nagel 2011; Simonsohn 2006).
+We add to this literature by providing micro-level evidence that "formative experiences" driving an automobile shape individual behavior for decades to come.
+We document two striking facts: (1) Commuters in the United States who experience a positive shock to the price of gasoline while coming of driving age-and thus first experiencing driving-are less likely to drive to work in a private automobile decades later in life.
+(2) If they do drive, they drive substantially less.
+In many economic models, such path-dependent behavior appears as individual preference heterogeneity (e.g., Manski and McFadden 1981; Berry, Levinsohn, and Pakes 1995).